deficollective/defiscan/src/content/protocols/ethena/usde.md

 ## Conclusion

-The USDe stablecoin protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_, _Exit Window_ and _Accessibility_ dimensions.
-This would mean that the protocol ranks Stage 0, however the funds are stored in centralzed custody and thus is classified as **Others**.
+The `USDe` stablecoin protocol places custody over user funds, the assets that users are promised to redeem the `USDe` stablecoin for, in centralized custody with third-party custodians.
+The protocol is this classified as **Others**.

 # Reviewer's Notes